HIV 360° Fellowship Program

 What are you looking for in an HIV 360° fellow?

 HIV 360° fellows are smart, passionate individuals with a proven track record of leadership, compassion, and success.
-HIV 360° fellows will be committed to social and economic justice and will be familiar with the current realities of HIV prevention, treatment, and care, especially among LGBTQ communities.
+HIV 360° fellows are committed to social and economic justice and familiar with the current realities of HIV prevention, treatment, and care, especially among LGBTQ communities.
 Fellows are eager to learn more about themselves and others – all in hopes of bringing about an end to the epidemic.
 Click here to read about the 2016 cohort.

 Does my organization need to have its own 501(c)(3) status?

-Your organization or intiative must have its own 501(c)(3) status OR a formal, written relationship with a 501(c)(3) fiscal agent.
+Your organization or initiative must have its own 501(c)(3) status OR a formal, written relationship with a 501(c)(3) fiscal agent.
 We will require documentation of 501(c)(3) status.